 - Salt: A little salt really helps to enhance the taste of the chocolate.

-- Milk: These can be made with regular dairy milk, or sub in a plant based milk such as cashew milk or almond milk to keep them dairy-free.
+- Milk: These can be made with regular dairy milk, or sub in a non-dairy milk such as cashew milk or almond milk to keep them dairy-free.
 Use your milk of choice.

 - Eggs: To bind the dry ingredients together and add additional moisture.

 - Coconut oil: This is used in place of the usual butter to incorporate extra moisture.
-Use unrefined if you like a coconut flavour and refined for a less prominent coconut taste.
+Use unrefined if you like a coconut flavor and refined for a less prominent coconut taste.

 - Honey: Helps sweeten the donuts in addition to the coconut sugar.
-Maple syrup can also be used.
+Pure maple syrup can also be used.

-- For the glaze: Melted dark chocolate chips are mixed with a bit of coconut oil and topped with some optional sprinkles for a fun twist!
+- For the glaze: Melted dark chocolate chips are mixed with a bit of coconut oil and top with some optional sprinkles for a fun twist!

 - Preheat the oven to 375 degrees.
 Grease a non-stick donut pan or use a silicone one.